captainys/public/src/fslazywindow/readme_for_Android.txt

 		C++ Standard "C++11"
 		Check	"Exception Support"
 		Check 	"Runtime Type Information (RTTI)"
+	Update 2021/05/03
+		Why the **** does it change every time I look at it!?
+		File -> New Project -> Scroll Down to select "Native C++" "Next"
+		C++ Standard "C++11" or whatever needed.
+		"Finish"
+	Wait very long time until the project loads.
+	For the first time, it takes minutes to load a project.

 (2) Copy files in template_addition/android/cpp/* to (Project)/app/src/main/cpp/*

 (3) Copy files in template_addition/android/java/* to (Project)/app/src/main/java/*

 (4) Open CMakeLists.txt in "External Build Files", and insert following lines in the end.
 Replace "somewhere" with an appropriate location.
-Replace "sample00_bouncingBall" with your application.
-The application project (in this example, sample00_bouncingBall) needs to be after fslazywindow library in target_link_libraries.
+Make sure to use slash instead of backslash if copy & paste in Windows.
+Replace "AndroidProgram" with your application.
+The application project (in this example, AndroidProgram) needs to be after fslazywindow library in target_link_libraries.
 Otherwise functions in the application project will not be linked.

+set(TARGET_NAME AndroidProgram)
 add_compile_options(-O2)
 set(YS_ANDROID_ASSET_DIRECTORY "${CMAKE_CURRENT_SOURCE_DIR}/src/main/assets")
 add_subdirectory(somewhere/public/src ${CMAKE_BINARY_DIR}/public_src)
 #add_subdirectory(somewhere/public/tests ${CMAKE_BINARY_DIR}/public_tests)
 add_library(ysgles2lib SHARED src/main/cpp/ysgles2view.cpp)
-target_link_libraries(ysgles2lib fssimplewindow fslazywindow sample00_bouncingBall ysclass ysgl ysglcpp ysglcpp_gl2 log android)
+target_link_libraries(ysgles2lib fssimplewindow fslazywindow ${TARGET_NAME} ysclass ysgl ysglcpp ysglcpp_gl2 log android)

+Update 2021/05/03
+Aparently the new Android Studio makes CMakeLists.cpp under cpp subdirectory.
+I don't know if it always is the case.
+(Why the **** does it change every time I look at it!?)
+If that's the case, remove "src/main/cpp" in the above CMake-let.

 (5) In Gradle Scripts, open "build.gradle (Module: app)", and find defaultConfig block.
 In defaultConfig -> externalNativeBuild -> cmake, insert the following line.

                 targets "native-lib","ysgles2lib"

+Update 2021/05/03.
+It changes every time I look at it.
+It is a sign that Android Studio is a bad program.
+There are two "build.gradle"s, and the one you need to open is "build.gradle (Module: *****.app)"

 "native-lib" is the name for the default native library.
 I hope Google doesn't change it.
 If it does, replace as it does.
 Without this line, Android Studio will stupidly try to build all the projects in CMake source tree, some of which may not be compiled for Android.